-Once you setup your account, you will have to provide some personal information for verification, as well as some financial information before you can convert conventional currency into Bitcoin.
+Once you set up your account, you will have to provide some personal information for verification, as well as some financial information before you can convert conventional currency into Bitcoin.

 Depending on your geographic location, your existing financial portfolio, and your desired method of payments, which exchange is right for you will vary.
-However, we are extremely confident that you can find an exchange within our listed options that suits your needs.
+However, we are extremely confident that you can find an exchange within our listed options that suit your needs.

-Peer to Peer Exchanges and Bitcoin ATMs
+Peer-to-Peer Exchanges and Bitcoin ATMs

 Online exchanges are not the only way to acquire Bitcoin.
 You can also acquire Bitcoin via peer-to-peer exchanges, or purchase it with cash from a ‘Bitcoin ATM.’
 However, we recommend that bettors stick to online exchanges.
 Using a peer-to-peer Bitcoin exchange or a Bitcoin ATM is unnecessarily complicated and inefficient, especially if you are making your first foray into the exciting world of cryptocurrency.
 Further, there are major drawbacks for both peer-to-peer exchanges and Bitcoin ATMs; peer-to-peer Bitcoin transactions are less secure and Bitcoin ATMs often charge you between 3% and 8% per transaction.

-A Step by Step Guide to Bitcoin Wallets
+A Step-by-Step Guide to Bitcoin Wallets

 1. Head to your wallet of choice, be it online, desktop, or mobile.